project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/channel_based_filtering.md

 ---
 ## Overview

 In Sunbird, a tenant is a root organization, that shares common access to the content repository with specific privileges to the software instance.
 Sunbird allows you to set up a hierarchy of organizations for every instance installed.
 After sucessfully installing Sunbird, the first step is to create the first root organization also called as the tenant organization, followed by creating a heirarchy of organizations under each of it.
 Root organizations can define their own framework and set preferences like default language and search categories.
-Sunbird maps each root organization to a concept called a channel.
-Sunbird allows the instance owner to change the default behavior to channel-based content filtering.

-Sunbird adopters can access a global, shared content repository (possibly the EkStep content repository).
-Sunbird does not limit content discovery to a single channel.
-However, given the diversity of content across channels, content published in one channel may not always be helpful to the users of other channels.
-Hence, adopters can choose to mark channels as:
+The content is categorized in Sunbird is using:

+**Channel**
+**Framework**
+**Resource Type**
+**Mime Type**
+**Content Type**

+The adopters can choose to mark the search categories as:

 * Whitelisted: Those channels whose content is best suited for their user's needs and demands.
 Users can use and explore content across whitelisted channels.